isomerpages/csc-corp/pages/faq.md

 <p>A simple guide on the steps to login to Learn-DC and access the programme information is linked <a target="_blank" href="https://go.gov.sg/learndc-proginfo">here</a></p>

-<p class="mini-header" id="mark-attendance">How do I mark my attendance?</p>
+<p class="mini-header" id="mark-attendance">How do I Mark My Attendance?</p>

-<p>From 6 November 2023 onwards, CSC will be piloting a new e-attendance process in phases.
-If you are attending a <strong>virtual programme or a milestone programme</strong>, you may mark your attendance by <b>“checking in”</b> to your programme.
+<p>From&nbsp;6 November 2023 onwards, CSC will be piloting a new e-attendance process in phases.
+If you are attending a virtual programme, or a milestone programme, you may mark your attendance by <b>“checking in”</b> to your programme.
 Here is how:</p>

 <ol id="list-adjustment">
 	<li>At the start of the class, your trainer will provide you with a QR code and a URL.
 Scan the QR code with your mobile devices or manually input the URL in your web browser to launch the eAttendance page.</li>